Azam Ali, an Ahmadi Moslem

 Marriage

 Father’s 2nd marriage was in 1933 to Sakina ( سَکِيۡنَةٌ ) Begum.
-She was a daughter of Ch: Faqir Mohammad of Waraich family from Gujrat.
+She was a daughter of Ch: Faqir Mohammad of Waraich family of Gujrat.
+She was our mother.
 She lived her life true to her name.
 The word Sakina is often used in the Holy Qor-aan such as the following.

 Sa-kee-na-toon سُوۡرَةُ البَقَرَة – Ch:2, Verse 249 & سُوۡرَةُ الفَتْح – Ch 48, Verses 005 & 019 Peace.
 Contentment.
 Satisfaction.
 Serenity.
 Security.
 Tranquility.
 002:249

-Ammi Ji brought peace of mind and tranquility in the life of Abba Ji.
+Ammi Ji brought peace of mind and tranquility to the life of Abba Ji.
 She proved an excellent partner in his goal to raise educated spiritual members of the human village.
-Married at 15, she gave birth to nine (9) children and passed away in 10th pregnancy when she was hardly 30.
-She was our mother.
+She was 15 when married.
+She gave birth to nine (9) children and passed away in 10th pregnancy when hardly 30.

 Ammi Ji sacrificed for her father her education beyond high school.
 She sacrificed for her religion all that a teenager views in a privileged life ahead.
-She sacrificed for her children her own comforts for 14 years of married life spent in schooling, reading to, washing, dressing, and sowing, knitting and cooking for them who numbered seven (7) 1-to-13 years old when she died (See Tr – Azam Ali, an Ahmadi Moslem – Ch 3 – Coach).
+She sacrificed for her children her own comforts for 14 years of married life that were totally spent in schooling, reading to, washing, dressing, and sowing, knitting and cooking for them.
+We numbered seven (7) 1-to-13 years old when she died (See Tr – Azam Ali, an Ahmadi Moslem – Ch 3 – Coach).
 She sacrificed her life for her husband who wanted many educated children practicing Islam.
+She was a sacrifice personified.

 Ammi Ji’s death made my Father aware of the toll that childbearing takes on a woman’s body.
 So much so that when our second son was born barely 1 year after our first son, Father told me to slow down because he wanted to save us from what he had lost by the death of his dear wife.